Football? This time of year?

 "The guys look up to him because he has been there and done that, so when he talked the talk he had walked that walk," Dowdell said.
 "These guys are being coached by somebody who's been in their shoes before and been in the NFL."

 Givins takes over a team that includes multiple SSFL all-stars such as Dowdell, defensive backs Chris Woodfaulk, Brian Williams and Al Washington and running back Jerome Tillman; players straight out of high school, such as former Central members Tim Gaynor, Shawn Dunker and John Walters; University of South Florida third-string punter Jason Moran; and former Kansas State defensive lineman Andrew Timmons, who aspires to the NFL.
-Though the team is younger than those he had in St. Petersburg, Givins said the talent level compares favorably.

 "I believe in certain areas there's a little more talent there than I had with the St. Pete Sharks," he said.
 "We've got some good defensive linemen.
 I think we're more advanced in Hernando.
 The championship teams I had in St. Pete were very aggressive, very sound but needed a little more speed."